rantropov/adtech-dash-py/README.md

 See if it takes a while.
 If so, we can create a table that materializes the result for each minute, with a query issued by recurrent process (e.g. a cron job).

+If keeping all the post requests are an issue, we should break up the API into two distinct subsystems: 1. a persist queue (like `Kafka`) to store POST requests, and 2. a serving database to handle GET requests.
+We should eventually also repeatedly backup the serving database.